aahmed97/MountCar/README.md

 *Updates coming soon*

-          Planning to add an animation showing in learning during the experiment
+          Planning to add an animation showing the progress of the car during the experiment